 If the trope goes entirely unexplained, it may have been an attempt to make a character more relatable to the target audience, but could be the result of an actor is Not Even Bothering with the Accent.
 It's also common for all accents from the same foreign country to be lumped together - if a pair of siblings in an American series are French, then it's likely that their actors will use (real or fake) French accents, but there's little guarantee that their accents will be from the same part of France.

-- In The Lion King, everyone in the royal lion family speaks with American accents except for Mufasa's treacherous brother Scar, who has a British accent provided by Jeremy Irons.
+- In The Lion King (1994), everyone in the royal lion family speaks with American accents except for Mufasa's treacherous brother Scar, who has an English accent provided by Jeremy Irons.

-- In Shrek 2: King Harold and Queen Lillian both have British accents (and are played by British actors) but their daughter Fiona has an American accent.
+- In Shrek 2: King Harold and Queen Lillian both have English accents (and are played by English actors) but their daughter Fiona has an American accent.
 She's also married to someone with a Scottish accent.

 - In Chitty Chitty Bang Bang Caracatus' father and children have English accents, but he has an American one.
 Of course this is because Dick Van Dyke's attempt at an English accent in Mary Poppins failed to go over well and they didn't want to repeat it, but it does raise questions.